FuelLabs/fuels-ts/apps/docs/src/guide/contracts/logs.md

 Consider the following example contract:

-In this example we are making a call an inter contract call to the [`LogSimple`](#simple-logs) contract from the previous example.
+In this example, we are making a call an inter-contract call to the [`LogSimple`](#simple-logs) contract from the previous example.

 <<< @/../../docs/sway/log-inter-calls/src/main.sw#full{rust:line-numbers}